b-k/unicode-falafel/README.md

 The ideal falafel is briefly fried so that the exterior is brown, but the interior remains green.
 The brown-to-green pattern is distinctive and easily recognized even at small resolutions.

 ### Completeness
 Middle Eastern food has almost no representation in emoji.
 Distinctive foods commonly found in the melting pot of Middle Eastern cuisine such as shakshuka or baklava are missing.
-Döner Kebab has an emoji, though the proposal (UTC document L2/15-084) makes no reference to the Middle East and instead bills it as "Germany's most favorite fast food snack."
+Döner kebab has an emoji, though the proposal ([UTC document L2/15-084](http://www.unicode.org/L2/L2015/15084-kebab.pdf)) makes only brief reference to its Turkish origins and instead bills it as "Germany's most favorite fast food snack."
 Falafel would be the first VHK Middle Eastern food represented in emoji.

 Selection Factors for Exclusion